YPares/porcupine/docs/index.md

 run) in the form of a virtual tree. `PTasks` are [arrows](https://wiki.haskell.org/Arrow_tutorial), and as such they compose much like functions do.
 The main difference with functions is that tasks merge their requirements as they compose.
-So in the end if you whole application runs in a `PTask`, then it will expose and make bindable the totality of the resources accessed by your application.
+So in the end if your whole application runs in a `PTask`, then it will expose and make bindable the totality of the resources accessed by your application.
 A `PTask` _exposes_ a `VirtualTree` as its requirements, and when it actually runs it _receives_ a `DataAccessTree` that